ONLYOFFICE/document-server-integration/web/documentserver-example/ruby/README.md

     nano config/application.rb
     ```

-	Edit the following line:
+	Edit the following lines:

     ```
     Rails.configuration.storagePath="app_data"
     Rails.configuration.urlSite="https://documentserver/"
     ```

-    where the **documentserver** is the name of the server with the ONLYOFFICE Document Server installed.
-Where the **app_data**
-    is the path where files will created and stored, you can set an absolute path.
-    Note, on Windows OS use double backslash as separator.
+    where the **documentserver** is the name of the server with the ONLYOFFICE Document Server installed and the **storagePath** is the path where files will be created and stored.
+You can set an absolute path.
+For example, *D:\\\\folder*.
+Please note that on Windows OS the double backslash must be used as a separator.

 6. Run the **Rails** application: